hylee1rt/PROJECT1/index.md

 # Project 1

 This project explores different machine learning models for univariate regression to predict the price of houses in Boston.
-We will be comparing the mean absolute error of all the models to evaluate their performance.
+We will be performing k-fold validation on all the regressors and comparing the average MAE of the mean absolute errors from the folds to evaluate their performance.

 ```python